CasualGaming/studlan/README.md

 Make sure your personal or organizational user exists.
 Copy the username and password to Travis, so that it can log in.

 ## Travis CI
 Connect your personal or organizational Travis CI user to your GitHub account.
 Add any required encorinment variables.
+Setup periodic builds using Cron jobs in case dependencies or parent images are updated.

+### Encrypting Files and Values for Travis CI
+The recommended way secure sensitive data.

+Login and logout with `travis login --com` and `travis logout`.

+Encrypt environment variable values:
+The value can be an arbitrary string, but is commonly an environment variable value pair.
+1. Run `travis encrypt --com -r <user>/<repo> <envvar>=<value>`
+1. Copy the output text to the `env.global` list in `.travis.yml` with a comment for the variable name

+Encrypt file:
+Only one file can be encrypted.
+To encrypt multiple files, add them to an archive.
+1. Run `travis encrypt-file --com -r <user>/<repo> <file>`
+1. Add the output command in `.travis.yml`
+1. Copy the encrypted file to the repo
+1. Optionally delete the unencrypted file

 ## Remote Site
 * Create a non-admin user which can login with pubkey alone.